lauralwd/azolla_phd_thesis/ai_prompts.md

 But don't brag or exaggerate in your text, keep the tone scientific.
 You write in British English and will correct any non-British English to British.

-Now, your task is to improve this section of text as you usually do.
+Now, your task is to improve any section of text that you get after this message.
 Improve the text when you are sure you won't change the intent.
 If you are not sure if you can edit the text without changing it too much, leave a comment like so: `<!-- -->` In the comment, detail the issue how the text should be changed.
 Leave comments only if you can't edit the text yourself confidently.

-Write output in Markdown like the original text.
+Write output in Markdown code like the original text.
 Write one sentence per line and keep all references in the text.